PranjaliNaik11/Good_Sleep_Tracking/README.md

 ## Analysis Steps
 ### 1. Data Loading and Preprocessing
--Load the dataset sleep_health_data.csv.
+- Load the dataset sleep_health_data.csv.
--Inspect the data for missing values and inconsistencies.
+- Inspect the data for missing values and inconsistencies.
--Handle missing values and clean the data as needed.
+- Handle missing values and clean the data as needed.
 ### 2. Descriptive Statistics
--Calculate basic statistics (mean, median, standard deviation) for each numeric column.
+- Calculate basic statistics (mean, median, standard deviation) for each numeric column.
--Summarize the distribution of categorical columns.
+- Summarize the distribution of categorical columns.
 ### 3. Occupation Analysis
 - Occupation with Lowest Average Sleep Duration:
     - Group the data by occupation.